Schumer says all 48 Democrats are on board with health care deal

 WASHINGTON — Senate Minority Leader Chuck Schumer said Sunday morning that “all 48 Democrats” are on board with the health care deal negotiated between Senators Lamar Alexander, R-Tenn., and Patty Murray, D-Wash.

-If Majority Leader Mitch McConnell puts the bill on the floor, it would “pass overwhelming,” Schumer, D-N.Y., said during an interview on NBC’s “Meet The Press.”
+If Majority Leader Mitch McConnell, R-Ky., puts the bill on the floor, it would “pass overwhelming,” Schumer, D-N.Y., said during an interview on NBC’s “Meet The Press.”

 After numerous attempts at repealing and replacing the Affordable Care Act failed to pass Congress, the two leaders of the Senate’s Health, Education, Labor and Pensions Committee, Sen. Alexander and Sen. Murray, started creating an outline for legislation that’s aimed at stabilizing the health insurance markets.